julianbaltuttis/sia/posts/Using Fat Arrow Functions in JavaScript.md

+---
-# Using Fat Arrow Functions in JavaScript
+title:          "Using Fat Arrow Functions in JavaScript"
+description:    "Use fat arrow syntax for functions in JavaScript"
+image:          "../assets/grass.jpg"
+date:           29 Jun 23
+categories:
+  - "JavaScript"
+  - "Syntax"
+---

-*As part of ES6, JavaScript introduced 'fat arrow' functions, a new way to declare and use functions with a more concise syntax.
+As part of ES6, JavaScript introduced 'fat arrow' functions, a new way to declare and use functions with a more concise syntax.
 Not only do they make your code cleaner, but they also change the way `this` behaves.
-Let's delve into the world of fat arrow functions with a simple example.*
+Let's delve into the world of fat arrow functions with a simple example.

 **Understanding Fat Arrow Functions:**